Online metric algorithms with untrusted predictions: Experiments

-\paragraph{Results.} For both datasets, for each algorithm and each prediction considered, we computed the total number of page faults over all the instances and divided it by the optimal number in order to obtain a \emph{competitive ratio}. \Cref{fig:pagingplot} presents the performance of a selection of the algorithms depending on the noise of synthetic predictions for the \texttt{BK} dataset.
-We omit LMarker and LNonMarker for readability since they perform no better than L\&V. \Cref{fig:cachingplotbk,fig:cachingplotciti} present the performance of all algorithms on the \texttt{BK} and \texttt{Citi} datasets, respectively.
-The experiment suggests that our algorithm \algname outperforms previous prediction-based algorithms as well as LRU.
-In \Cref{tbl:paging} we provide the results obtained on both datasets using PLECO, POPU, and LRU predictions.
+In Table~\ref{tbl:paging} we provide the results obtained on both datasets using PLECO, POPU, and LRU predictions.
 We observe that PLECO predictions are not accurate enough to allow previously known algorithms to improve over the Marker algorithm.
 This may be due to the sensitivity of this predictor to consecutive identical requests, which are irrelevant for the caching problem.
 However, using the simple POPU predictions enables the prediction-augmented algorithms to significantly improve their performance compared to the classical online algorithms.
 Using \algname with either of the predictions is however sufficient to get a performance similar or better than LRU (and than all other alternatives, excepted for POPU predictions on the BK dataset).
-RobustFtP, although being a very generic algorithm with worse theoretical guarantees, achieves a performance which is not that far from previously known algorithms.
+RobustFtP, although being a very generic algorithm with worse theoretical guarantees than \algname, achieves a performance which is not that far from previously known algorithms.
 Note that we did not use a prediction model tailored to our setup, which suggests that even better results can be achieved.
 When we use the LRU heuristic as a predictor, all the prediction-augmented algorithms perform comparably to the bare LRU algorithm.
 For \algname and RobustFTP, there is a theoretical guarantee that this must be the case: Since the prediction error with respect to LRU is $0$, these algorithms are $O(1)$-competitive against LRU.
 Thus, \algname achieves both the practical performance of LRU with an exponentially better worst-case guarantee than LRU.
 Note that \citet{LykourisV18} also discuss how their algorithm framework performs when using LRU predictions, but did not provide both of these theoretical guarantees simultaneously.

-\subsection{A Simple MTS: the \emph{Ice Cream} Problem}
+\subsection{A simple MTS: the \emph{ice cream} problem}

 We consider a simple MTS example from \citet{chrobak98}, named \emph{ice cream} problem.
 It it an MTS with two states, named $v$ and $c$, at distance $1$ from each other, and two types of requests, $V$ and $C$.
 Serving a request while being in the matching state costs $1$ for $V$ and $2$ for $C$, and the costs are doubled for the mismatched state.
 The problem is motivated by an ice cream machine which operates in two modes (states) -- vanilla or chocolate -- each facilitating a cheaper production of a type of ice cream (requests).